yashints/yashints.dev/content/posts/2019/06/11/seotips.md

 - Make it readable
 - Use dates, numbers and questions if relevant

-Here is an example of on of my articles being the first result on Google 😍:
+Here is an example of one of my articles being the first result on Google 😍:

 ![Title helping SEO](./nestedfg.jpg)